OmenApps/django-range-merge/README.md

 # django-range-merge

-Enables the range_merge Aggregate for Django on Postgres.
+Enables the `range_merge` Aggregate for Django on Postgres.
 It should only be used with Django projects using the Postgres database.
+See [Postgres docs on Range Functions](https://www.postgresql.org/docs/14/functions-range.html#RANGE-FUNCTIONS-TABLE).

-Note: This app is still a work-in-progress, but *should* be functional.
+Note: This app is still a work-in-progress, but currently works.
 Tests have not yet been implemented.

 ## Installing